-- Select "Menu bar > Configure > Settings > Storage Locations". - 2.
-Select "Repository Databases > Creation > On". - 3.
-Select "Menu bar > File > Load and Manage Repository". - 4.
-In the "Repository Manager", select "Add Home Path". - 5.
+- Select "Menu bar > Configure > Settings > Storage Locations".
+Select the respective storage locations, e.g. for reports. - Select "Menu bar > Repository > Load + Manage".
+The "Repository Manager" opens. - 3.
+In the "Repository Manager", select "Add Home Path". - 4.
 In the "Repository Manager", select "Add Path". - Navigate to the required directory.
-Select it.Found repository files are displayed in the list. - 7.
-To create a repository in the user-defined repository path or in the home directory, select corresponding path and select "Create."
+Select it.Found repository files are displayed in the list.

-To set storage location for adjustment data
+To set the storage location for adjustment data